gabrielefalace/Building-AI/README.md

 ## How is it used?

-The users could take pictures of the nail and answer some questions.
+The users could take pictures of the nail via a mobile app and answer some questions.
 The system would answer with a class "benign"/"potentially cancerous".

 ## Data sources and AI methods